 Step 4: Recover

 If there are any broken teeth or restorations that chipped off during the injury, try to recover them.
 Accounting for the pieces minimises the risk of inadvertently swallowing them.
 It could also be helpful to show the dentist later what broke off, in case it can be bonded back.

 What if an entire tooth was knocked out?

 Locate the tooth and pick it up by the crown (chewing portion).
 Avoid touching the root.
-Rinse it off in a bowl of clean cool water.
-Do not use soap.
-After rinsing off the debris, try to reinsert it back in the injured person’s mouth.
+If the tooth is dirty, rinse it in milk, saline or the patient’s saliva.
+DO NOT let it dry out.
+DO NOT rinse it with water.
+Use your fingers to remove any gross debris.
+DO NOT scrub it or remove any attached tissue that is attached.
+After rinsing off the debris, try to reinsert it back into the injured person’s mouth.

 If reinserting the tooth isn’t an option, store it in a container of milk or have the victim keep it in their mouth, holding it between their cheek and teeth.
 See a dentist as soon as possible.

 Step 5: Stop the Bleeding